AndrewRPorter/pydev/README.rst

 - bat: Modern replacement of ``cat``
 - exa: Replacement for ``ls`` written in Rust
 - curl: CLI tool for transferring data
+- cloc: Tool to count lines of code

 Python Packages
 ---------------